113ll3/Ibmclouddocscli/sdk/contribute.md

    {: codeblock}

-## Building, testing, and installing the plug-in
+## Building, testing, and installing the Plug-in
 {: #build-plug-in}

 Build the plug-in by choosing either of the following commands.